twebz-gh/note/README.md

 In each directory, in a file named `.noteignore` you can add one filename per line.
 Then `note` will ignore those filenames for that directory.

+For a git-like syntax for ignores, see github `bitranox/igittigitt`.
+As of 2021-01, that was a more supported clone of `mherrmann/gitignore_parser`.

 ## Development